VRConservation/geosp/chapters/05_python.md

 # Pass the search results to the load function, which will lazy-load the data
 data = load(search.items(), bbox=bbox, groupby="solar_day", chunks={}, crs="EPSG:8857", resolution=10)
 ```

+The search.items() part of the data variable threw an error when running this codeblock in VS Code.
+It works in Colab, however.

 Visualize it:

 ```python